 A month or two ago, José discovered my little secret while browsing the photos on my phone and he was like a little kid opening presents on Christmas.
 Now he’s always stealing my phone when he’s hungry!
 Last week he was scrolling through the recipes looking for something different that I hadn’t yet attempted to make and he came across this recipe for filete de res a la Chiapaneca, or Chiapas-style steak.
 It’s another recipe of Tía Carola’s and it came with minimal instructions as usual.
 I had to modify the recipe slightly because on the first taste test of the salsa, José said it didn’t taste quite right.
 But this version I’m sharing here is super sabroso and sure to delight the whole family….

-For weeks, José has been bugging me to make his Tía Carola’s frijoles charros.
+For weeks, José had been bugging me to make his Tía Carola’s frijoles charros.
 Outside of El Charco de Las Ranas, his favorite taquería in Mexico City, Tía Carola’s frijoles charros are the only ones he has ever raved about.

-I returned from the store with a big bag of frijoles pintos (in English: pinto beans).
+I returned from the store with a big bag of pinto beans.
 José argued with me that I had bought the wrong beans because they were supposed to be frijoles bayos.
 I knew that, but couldn’t find them at the store so I settled confidently on a hand-sifted bag of carefully chosen pinto beans.
 I settled the argument with a quick google search that ended in my favor, which had me secretly feeling proud on the inside that I knew frijoles pintos and frijoles bayos were not the same, but often interchangeable because of their similarities in taste, color and texture ‑ especially in this recipe.

 I knew when José argued with me about the beans that he was going to be a tough customer to please.
-I lit one of my San Judas Tadeo candles (the patron saint of lost causes and desperate situations) and hoped for a culinary Hail Mary pass with my limited instructions and the guesswork lying ahead.
+I lit one of my San Judas Tadeo candles (the patron saint of lost causes and desperate situations) and hoped for a culinary Hail Mary with my limited instructions and the guesswork lying ahead.
 I was short on time with no room for mistakes since I was making the frijoles charros for lunch on a weekday and all I had as a backup were some emergency TV dinners in the freezer.
 Who could have ever imagined there could be so much pressure behind a pot of beans?